alexkim1003/OsParking_HW/README.md

 Oct.
 30, 2015

-Relsate Software Needed to Run
+Softwares Needed to Run

 1. JRE 1.8.0

 2. MySQL 5.6.24

-Additionally Needed Software for Developers
+Additionally Needed Softwares for Developers

 1. IDE used: netbeans 8.0.2